dojokata/book/manuscript/00-introduction.md

 Process makes a difference only when we treat it as an adaptable toolkit.
 Our workflow in the dojo is lightweight and mutable based on our context: the kinds of product outcomes you're seeking; the missions of your teams and growth of your people; the health, economic and psychological, of your enterprise.

 This book explains the benefits of the dojo model.
-We begin with an overview, "Enter the Dojo," grounding the approach with an overview of the method, principles that ground its design, and the kinds of people you'll need to build a capable team.
+We begin with an overview, "Enter the Dojo," grounding the approach with an overview of the method, principles that guide its design, and the kinds of people you'll need to build a capable team.

 You'll find a starter playbook that you can use to assemble a dojo program appropriate for your organization's transformation program.